Skip to content

 Tax angle Malaysia taxes on a largely territorial basis; foreign-source income remitted by individuals has generally been exempt, but residency (183+ days) and the remittance rules need checking with LHDN

-The US$24,000 figure and the duration come from MDEC’s DE Rantau programme.
-Treat them as estimates, and confirm the current threshold, eligible-roles list and fees on the official DE Rantau portal before you apply.
+The income tiers (US$24,000 for tech, US$60,000 for non-tech) and the duration come from MDEC’s DE Rantau programme.
+Treat them as estimates, and confirm the current thresholds, eligible-roles list and fees on the official DE Rantau portal before you apply.

 Could you qualify?

-Eligible Likely a fit if you work in a digital/IT field (dev, design, data, cybersecurity, digital marketing) earning US$24,000+ a year from clients or employers outside Malaysia.
+Eligible Likely a fit if you work in a digital/IT field (dev, design, data, cybersecurity, digital marketing) earning US$24,000+ a year, or in a listed non-tech profession (consultant, finance, HR, legal, sales, C-suite) earning US$60,000+ a year, from clients or employers outside Malaysia.

-Depends Worth checking carefully if your role sits outside MDEC’s listed digital verticals, or if your income is lumpy freelance work close to the threshold — eligibility here is decided by occupation, not just remote status.
+Depends Worth checking carefully which tier your role falls in (the non-tech track needs more than double the income), or if your earnings are lumpy freelance work close to the threshold.
+Eligibility here is decided by occupation and income tier, not just remote status.

 The part everyone gets wrong: tax